"Help Me Learn A1 German": an iOS and Android App

 A couple of years ago I took an A1 level German language course at the Goethe institute in London.
 A1 is the beginner level within the CERF - Common European Framework of Reference for Languages.
-It's a great course that I'd recommend to anyone wanting to learn German.
+It's a great course - I'd recommend it to anyone wanting to learn German.

 Unfortunately, I have a really bad memory for names - people and things.
 By far the most challenging part of the course for me was memorising German words, and there's lots to memorise.
 For example, not only do you need to memorise nouns but German nouns also have a gender (masculine, feminine or neuter) which you need to know for each noun as well as the plural version.